 - Refresh air in the ear

-Swelling, inflammation and mucus in the eustachian tubes from an upper respiratory infection or allergy can block them, causing the accumulation of fluids in the middle ear.
-This problem is more common in children, in part, because their eustachian tubes are narrower and more horizontal — factors that make them more difficult to drain and more likely to get clogged.
+Swelling, inflammation and mucus in the eustachian tubes from an upper respiratory infection or allergy can block the tubes, causing the accumulation of fluids in the middle ear.
+This problem is more common in children, in part because their eustachian tubes are narrower and more horizontal — factors that make them more difficult to drain and more likely to get clogged.

 Ventilation with ear tubes

-Ear tubes provide an alternative airway to keep the air in the middle ear refreshed, allow for normal drainage and equalize the pressure inside the ear.
+Ear tubes provide an alternative airway to keep the air in the middle ear refreshed, allow for drainage and equalize the pressure inside the ear with air pressure outside the body.
 The tubes are most often used in children with one of the following conditions: